Concurrency. Parallelism. These terms get used a lot in development discussions, and especially in Elixir and Erlang circles. But what do they mean?

 The Erlang Advantage

 The BEAM loses a bit of raw speed by switching tasks so much, but the payoff is that it performs more consistently.
-For example, suppose you have a Phoenix application where people upload images or audio for processing, and you respond with the processed data.
+For example, suppose you have a Phoenix application where people upload data for processing, and you respond with the processed data.
+Or suppose you have to parse large XML API responses in order to respond.

 Because Phoenix is fronted by Cowboy, every incoming request gets its own BEAM process.
-If most requests are small, but you occasionally get a huge upload, it's no problem; the other incoming requests won't be affected at all, because the heavy process will keep getting paused to give the other ones a turn.
+If most requests are small, but you occasionally get an expensive request, it's no problem; the other incoming requests won't be affected at all, because the heavy process will keep getting paused to give the other ones a turn.
 That's true whether the "heavy" process is waiting on IO or performing a long computation.

 And if you have multiple cores, the BEAM will use them all to get work done in parallel.
 The more cores you have, the more this outweighs raw speed.